 When I first heard of White BBQ Sauce I thought to myself that someone had made a mistake.
-Then I came to realize that this sauce is very popular in the South and more of a dipping sauce.
+Then I came to realize that this sauce is very popular in the South and is more of a Dipping Sauce.
 Over time I've discovered that this sauce is often referred to as Alabama White Sauce.

 As I've mentioned previously in other recipes, I love food with a little kick.
 And this BBQ sauce will not disappoint.
 Just a handful of ingredients that you mix together and done!
 No boiling or anything else.
 That easy!

 This sauce is perfect for dipping chicken tenders or you could even use it in a sandwich wrap.
 I've had it on turkey burgers and even like to dip my fries in this delicious sauce.
 Just make sure you don't use this sauce to marinate meat.
 It is not meant for that!

-I tried hard to find the origins of this wonderful sauce but had a heck of a time finding it.
+I tried hard to find the origins of this wonderful Alabama White Sauce but had a heck of a time finding it.
 The closest I got was this article from a trusted source.

 📋 What Ingredients do I need

-You will need the following ingredients to make this White BBQ Sauce (aka Alabama Sauce) recipe (see recipe card for quantities): Mayonnaise, Lemon Juice, Apple Cider Vinegar, White Sugar, Ground Black Pepper, Garlic Powder and Horseradish.
+You will need the following ingredients to make this White BBQ Sauce (aka Alabama White Sauce) recipe (see recipe card for quantities): Mayonnaise, Lemon Juice, Apple Cider Vinegar, White Sugar, Ground Black Pepper, Garlic Powder and Horseradish.

 🥣 How to make White BBQ Sauce